-What will happen to an individual and when is often uncertain.
+What will happen to each person and when is often uncertain.
 SPICTTM does not give a 'prognosis' or a time frame.
 Identifying people with deteriorating health earlier improves care.

-Using SPICTTM in Hospital to assess people's needs and plan care.
+Using SPICT[TM] in the Community to assess people's needs and plan care.

-■ After an unplanned hospital admission or a decline in health status: review current care, treatment and medication; discuss future options; plan for managing further deterioration.

-■ For people with poorly controlled symptoms: review and optimise treatment of underlying conditions, stop medicines/treatment not of benefit; use effective symptom control measures.

-■ Identify people (and carers) with more complex symptoms or other needs and consider an assessment by a specialist palliative care service or another appropriate specialist or service.

-■ Assess decision-making capacity.
+- After an unplanned hospital admission or a decline in health status: review current care, treatment and medication; discuss future options; plan for managing further deterioration. - For people with poorly controlled symptoms: review and optimise treatment of underlying conditions, stop medicines not of benefit; use effective symptom control measures. - Identify people who are increasingly dependent on others due to deteriorating function, general frailty and/or mental health problems for additional care and support. - Identify people who need proactive, coordinated care from members of the primary care team and other community services. - Identify people (and carers) with more complex symptoms or other needs and consider an assessment by a specialist palliative care service or another appropriate specialist or service. - Assess decision-making capacity.
 Record details of close family/friends and any registered 'Power of Attorney' (POA).
-Involve them in decision-making if the person's capacity is impaired.

-■ Identify people who are increasingly dependent on others due to deteriorating function, general frailty and/or mental health problems for additional care and support after discharge.

-■ Identify people who need proactive, coordinated care in the community; contact the primary care team and other community services before discharge.

-■ Agree, record and share an Anticipatory Care Plan; include plans for emergency treatment and care if the person's health deteriorates rapidly or unexpectedly.
+Involve them in decision-making if the person's capacity is impaired - Agree, record and share an Anticipatory Care Plan; include plans for emergency care and treatment if the person's health (or care at home) deteriorates rapidly or unexpectedly.